 When you might have it

 Surgery is usually the main treatment for penile cancer.
 You might have radiotherapy for the following reasons:

-- instead of surgery if you can’t or don’t want to have an operation
+- instead of surgery if you are unable to have, or do not want to have, an operation

 - instead of surgery to lymph nodes in the groin